 It’s only a problem, if it’s a problem.

-On the other hand, I’m a firm believer that, “It’s only a problem, if it’s a problem.”
+On the other hand, we’re firm believers that, “It’s only a problem, if it’s a problem.”
 Mild feeding and communication challenges may not adversely affect functional abilities and social interactions.
 But they might.
 It depends on the individual.
-I will guide you through the assessment process; and we’ll proceed based on your needs, values, and goals.
+We will guide you through the assessment process; and we’ll proceed based on your needs, values, and goals.